 Have you ever used an app that initially was awesome, but as you used it and entered more data, it started lagging and working slower until it was barely usable at all?
-If yes, you have experienced too large Big-O running time of this app.
+If yes, you have experienced too large of a Big-O notation running time of this app.

 In short, saying that time, memory, money or anything else is O(X) means that it’s somewhat proportional to X, but we don’t care about the exact ratio.
 Let me share a relevant story …

 Codility birthday cakes

 Most of my experience as a software engineer comes from working at Codility.
 I joined the company when there were eight of us, and now there are over a hundred employees.
 We had a tradition that every time someone brought in a birthday cake, it was shared with all of us.
 Initially, even a small cake was enough (even to have seconds).
 As we grew in size, people started to bring in more cakes, and each person was limited to one small piece.

 It became clear that this tradition was not sustainable.
 Why not?
 Can’t we agree on having smaller pieces and buying more cakes?
 This is because sooner or later, there will be more cakes than we could eat, even if we didn’t eat anything else at all!

 Let’s say there are N people in Codility.
 The tradition we want to sustain is that once a year, the person that has a birthday provides a piece of cake to each employee.
 A piece of cake weighs at least 80 grams.
 For simplicity, let’s skip weekends and assume that there are 200 working days a year.
 If someone has a birthday during the weekend, they celebrate it on the previous or following working day.

 The average amount of birthday cake eaten by one person grows with the number of people in Codility and as to the Big-O notation, that’s basically all there is to it.
 It’s just saying that something is proportional to some expression depending on N, but the exact ratio is not relevant.